Erastuskanyatta/working-with-the-database/index.md

+### Creating, Connecting, Storing, and fetching data from MariaDatabase using PHP
-The Database seems to be a very complicated thing in a Developer's coding life.
-But, to me,  this is a misunderstanding.
-In this article, we will prove how easy it is to work with Maria Database with only SQL and PHP knowledge.
+Working with the Database seems to be a very complicated thing in a Developer's coding life.
+But to me, this is not the case.
+In this article, we will prove how easy it is to work with MariaDatabase with only SQL and PHP knowledge.
 ### Prerequisites
 To use this tutorial you need to ;
 - have `HTML` and `CSS` knowledge